openrndr/orx/orx-time-operators/README.md

 A collection of time-sensitive functions aimed at controlling raw data over-time, such as Envelope and LFO.

+For more detailed information, read: [An introduction to orx-time-operators](https://openrndr.discourse.group/t/an-introduction-to-orx-time-operators/108)

 ## Usage

 Use the TimeOperators extension to `tick` the operators, making them advance in time.